kubernetes/minikube/site/content/en/docs/Tasks/loadbalancer.md

 ```

-Each service will get it's own external ip.
+Each service will get its own external ip.

 ----
 ### DNS resolution (experimental)